yaya2devops/bachelor-guide/docs/intern.md

 - [Reflections on My Own Intern](#reflections-on-my-summer-internship)
 - [Tips To Win Your First Experience](#tips-for-a-successful-experience)

-It is strongly recommended that you seek related experiences earlier than that; The earlier you proceed,<br>The higher you will rise.
+It is strongly recommended that you seek related experiences earlier than that; <br>The earlier you proceed,<br>The higher you will rise.

 ![BRANCH_INSIGHT](images/InternsAssets/summerintern.png)